 For many facing the daunting journey of cancer treatment, the focus often remains narrowly on battling the cancer itself.
-However, its crucial to recognize the broader impact cancer can have on the body, including the heart.
-One particularly concerning complication is the development of arrhythmia, or irregular heartbeat.
+However, it's crucial to recognize the broader impact cancer can have on the body, including the heart.
+One particularly concerning complication is the development of arrhythmia or irregular heartbeat.
 This condition can add a layer of complexity to cancer treatment and significantly affect a patient's quality of life.

 Arrhythmia in cancer patients can manifest in various forms, with some types being more prevalent than others.
 The most common types include atrial fibrillation, which is a rapid heart rate that raises the risk of stroke, and ventricular tachycardia, a potentially life-threatening condition characterized by a fast heart rate originating from the heart's lower chambers.